centreborelli/s2p/README.md

 The processed Region of interest (ROI) is defined by the image coordinates (x,
 y) of its top-left corner, and its dimensions (w, h) in pixels.
 These four numbers must be given in the config.json file (as in the example).
-They can be omitted if the parameter `'full_img'` is set to `true`.
+They are ignored if the parameter `'full_img'` is set to `true`.
 In that case the full image will be processed.
 If neither the ROI definition or the `'full_img'` flag are present in the config file, then a preview of the reference image must be provided.
 The ROI will be selected interactively on that preview.
 The path of